 > Not as warm as all the down pants in this review

 OK, the Patagonia Nano Puff Pant is not made with down insulation.
-They are still on the list as a credible alternative for those seeking quality lightweight insulated pants.
+These are still on the list as a credible alternative for those seeking one of the best insulated pants.
 They are made with 100% recycled polyester shell fabric treated with a DWR water repellent treatment.

 There is 60g of recycled PrimaLoft Gold insulation to keep you toasty warm.
-The big benefit of synthetic insulation is the ability to keep you warm if you unfortunately get wet, something down is unable to do.
+The big benefit of synthetic insulation is the ability to keep you warm if you unfortunately get wet.
+This is something down is unable to do.

 These pants are also protected by a reinforced nylon material on the knees and butt, and they also have great extra features like belt loops and a zippered back pocket for storage.

-Overall, the Patagonia Nano Puff Pant are a great environmentally friendly synthetic alternative to all the down pants in this review but they do not quite have the same warmth to weight ratio of the down pants.
+Overall, the Patagonia Nano Puff Pant is a great environmentally friendly synthetic alternative to all the down pants in this review but they do not quite have the same warmth-to-weight ratio as the down pants.
 One huge advantage, they are reasonably priced.

 Weight: 12.5oz / 360g